Market Commentary 9313

 MARKET HIGHLIGHTS

-The highest all time monthly close in the FTSE 100 Index was 6711 in
+The highest all time monthly close in the FTSE 100 Index was 7749 in July, of

 1984.
 All calculations are based on the monthly market close in the FTSE 100